-Class Teacher must complete the morning register accurately and save it within the first 10 minutes (remembering that the register is a legal document).
-If this is not possible for whatever reason, Steph Naylor, Safeguarding and Welfare Manager, Attendance, Health and First Aid must be contacted on 01964 530258 naylors@hslc.co.uk
+The class teacher must complete the morning register accurately and save it within the first 10 minutes (remembering that the register is a legal document).
+If this is not possible for whatever reason, the Attendance Team at HSLC must be notified immediately.